software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 11
 >
-> Implement the following test methods for the `/api/categories/{id}/recommendations`:
+> Implement the following test methods for the GET `/api/quizzes/{id}` endpoint:
 >
+> - `getQuizByIdReturnsPublishedQuizWhenItExists`: save a _published quiz_ to the database and send a GET request to the `/api/quizzes/{id}`.
+Then, the response should have the saved quiz
+> - `getQuizByIdReturnsNotFoundWhenQuizDoesNotExist`: send a GET request to the `/api/quizzes/{id}` without saving a quiz to the database.
+Then, the response should have a `404 Not Found` status
+> - `getQuizByIdReturnsForbiddenWhenQuizIsNotPublished`: save a _non-published quiz_ to the database and send a GET request to the `/api/quizzes/{id}`.
+Then, the response should have a `403 Forbidden` status
+>
+> Create an issue for this task and add it to the Sprint 3 Backlog project.
+Add "test" and "task" labels for the issue.
+You don't need to add a user story label for the issue.

+{: .important-title }

+> Exercise 12
+>
+> Implement the following test methods for the GET `/api/quizzes/{id}/questions` endpoint:
+>
-> - `getRecommendationsByCategoryIdReturnsEmptyListWhenCategoryDoesNotHaveRecommendations`: save a category without recommendations to the database and send a request to the `/api/categories/{id}/recommendations`.
+> - `getQuestionsByQuizIdReturnsEmptyListWhenQuizDoesNotQuestions`: save a _published quiz_ without questions to the database and send a GET request to the `/api/quizzes/{id}/questions`.
 Then, the response should have an empty list
-> - `getRecommendationsByCategoryIdReturnsListOfRecommendationsWhenCategoryHasRecommendations`: save a category with a few recommendations to the database and send a request to the `/api/categories/{id}/recommendations`.
-Then, the response should have a list of the category's recommendations
+> - `getQuestionsByQuizIdReturnsListOfQuestionsWhenQuizHasQuestions`: save a _published quiz_ with a few questions to the database and send a GET request to the `/api/quizzes/{id}/questions`.
+Then, the response should have a list of the quiz's questions
-> - `getRecommendationsByCategoryIdReturnsNotFoundWhenCategoryDoesNotExist`: send a request to the `/api/categories/1/recommendations` without saving a category to the database.
+> - `getQuestionsByQuizIdReturnsNotFoundWhenQuestionDoesNotExist`: send a GET request to the `/api/quizzes/1/question` without saving a quiz to the database.
 Then, the response should have a `404 Not Found` status
+> - `getQuestionsByQuizIdReturnsForbiddenWhenQuizIsNotPublished`: save a _non-published quiz_ with a few questions to the database and send a GET request to the `/api/quizzes/{id}/questions`.
+Then, the response should have a `403 Forbidden` status
+>
+> Create an issue for this task and add it to the Sprint 3 Backlog project.
+Add "test" and "task" labels for the issue.
+You don't need to add a user story label for the issue.

+{: .important-title }

+> Exercise 13
+>
+> Implement a `AnswerRestControllerTest` test class with the following test methods for the POST `/api/answers` endpoint:
+>
+> - `createAnswerSavesValidAnswer`: send a POST request to the `/api/answers` with a _valid request body_ (attributes should pass the validation).
+Then, the response should have the saved answer and the database should have one answer with the attributes matching the request body
+> - `createAnswerDoesNotSaveInvalidAnswer`: send a POST request to the `/api/answers` with a _invalid request body_ (attributes should not pass the validation).
+Then, the response should status have a `400 Bad Request` status and the database should not have any answers
 >
 > Create an issue for this task and add it to the Sprint 3 Backlog project.
 Add "test" and "task" labels for the issue.
 You don't need to add a user story label for the issue.